 The M.S. in Cybersecurity is a 30-hour program comprised of ten classes that cover a range of cybersecurity topics.
 For the typical working professional taking two classes per semester, the M.S. in cybersecurity program can be completed in about 1-2 years.
-This program can be completed 100 percent online or as a hybrid of online and on-campus classes.
+This program is 100 percent online.

 Students who complete this degree often pursue careers in areas such as threat analysis, cyber defense, network security, penetration testing and digital forensics.